Higher Education Emergency Relief Funds (HEERF)

 Grant Funding For Students

-The College will provide any eligible student attending Northeast with an expected family contribution of $15,000 or less with a grant of up to $2,500.
-This is equivalent of two-thirds of the cost of tuition and fees for the entire academic year.
-This is above and beyond any other grants and scholarships a student may receive.
+This funding is above and beyond any other grants and scholarships a student may receive.
 Funds may be used to cover any part of the cost of attendance including tuition, housing, food, health care, and/or childcare.

 Steps To Start Your Success

-To determine your grant fund eligibility, complete the steps below.
+To apply for federal financial aid, complete the steps below.

 - Apply to Northeast Community College.
 If you have not taken classes with Northeast for more than a year, you will need to apply.